Teplitsa/TeploBot/readme.txt

 * support up to 5 custom commands with lists or recent posts or custom post types
 * in private chats: messages without command processed as search requests
 * log of messages and responses
+* posting from Telegram
+* subscription to notifications about new posts
 * for developers: commands with custom logic could be defined
+* for developers: API for sending notifications to subscribers

 **Limitation**.
 In mean time the plugin doesn't support inline mode.
 Follow the development progress or send as pull-requests for improvements.